IraSafonik/RRevenue-Metrics-Dashboard/README.md

 Additionally, I improved my skills in data manipulation and transformation using SQL, as well as data visualization techniques in Tableau.
 I gained experience in creating interactive dashboards that allow users to explore data from multiple perspectives and extract meaningful insights.
 <img width="1065" alt="Знімок екрана 2024-04-29 о 19 59 23" src="https://github.com/IraSafonik/Revenue-Metrics-Dashboard/assets/32171563/ec202966-3dda-4032-970b-ed11d6e2a35e">

-Overall, this project provided me with a practical opportunity to apply my knowledge of data analysis, SQL, and data visualization to a real-world business scenario, preparing me for future challenges in the field of data analytics and product management.
+Overall, this project provided me with a practical opportunity to apply my knowledge of data analysis, SQL, and data visualization to a real-world business scenario, preparing me for future challenges in the field of data analytics.